 - Teacher workshops are also held to provide them with all the correct and best information so they can easily pass it on to the students.

-- Teen Ambassador Program provides the best opportunity for high school students to know all the insights of the Memorial, along with a handsome stipend.
+- The Teen Ambassador Program provides the best opportunity for high school students to learn all the insights of the Memorial, along with a handsome stipend.

 7. Contribution of First Responders

-The first responders play an important role in cleaning up the post-attack mess and help out citizens to get back to safe places.
+The first responders play an important role in cleaning up the post-attack mess and helping citizens get back to safe places.
 The rescue and recovery operations were carried out by the militants, rescue team, firefighters, and others.

-They ensure everyone’s safety and health but does anyone thinks about what happens to their health?
-When a normal person sees an accident and blood coming out of someone they get fainted or feel scared for days or even months.
-So, just for once think of these front warriors who fight from the front to save us and witness such horrible sites that one could never even wants to imagine.
+They ensure everyone’s safety and health, but does anyone think about what happens to their health?
+When a normal person sees an accident and blood coming out of someone, they get fainted or feel scared for days or even months.
+So, just for once, think of these front warriors who fight from the front to save us and witness such horrible sites that one could never even imagine.

-The government should provide them free health services such as body checkups and psychiatric help.
-So that they could recover fast from the situation and feel free.
-This is also one of the reasons why was the 9/11 memorial built so that all the workers who contributed can be remembered and paid respect.
+The government should provide them with free health services such as body checkups and psychiatric help so that they can recover fast from the situation and feel free.
+This is also one of the reasons why the 9/11 memorial was built so that all the workers who contributed can be remembered and paid respect.

 8. Note

 Such memorials are built on the sites of the incident in memory of those who lost their lives and property in that attack.
-Why was the 9/11 memorial built to symbolize many aspects that no one would have considered if such a place did not exist?
-It shows us how people, after the attack united to fight back together against immorality.
+It shows us how people united to fight against immorality after the attack.
 People lost their everything in just a blink of an eye and were left with scars for the rest of life.
-So now you get why was the 9/11 memorial built.

 The significance of memorials is to remember all the martyrs and their contributions.
 One must visit and pay tribute to the ones who gave up on their lives to protect ours, for those soldiers and police officers who stand with us in such situations and fight from the front to protect us.